Top 6 plant-based foods to support your immune system

 Vitamin A is responsible for maintaining an active Thymus (a key gland in immune health) and is highly anti-viral as it helps cells become resistant to viral attacks, making it a true hero in boosting immunity.

-There’s plenty of research showing that mushrooms support a healthy immune system and also help lower inflammation.
-They’re rich in B Vitamins (riboflavin, niacin, and pantothenic acid) which is good for heart health, and contain phytochemicals which moderate and support the immune system.
+There’s lots of research showing that mushrooms support a healthy immune system and also help lower inflammation.
+Mushrooms are rich in B Vitamins (riboflavin, niacin, and pantothenic acid) which is good for our heart health, and they contain phytochemicals which moderate and support the immune system.
 Niacin (Vitamin B3) is also good for your digestive system and helps maintain healthy skin.
 Try our delicious Mushroom Stroganoff recipe.

 Each mushroom variety is unique and provides its own distinct health advantages.
-Exotic mushrooms like Reishi, Shiitake, Lions mane and Maitake are great for adding earthy flavours and meaty textures in your meals.
+Exotic mushrooms like Reishi, Shiitake mushrooms, Lions mane and Maitake are great for adding earthy flavours and meaty textures in your meals.
 Try our Spicy Vegetable Stir Fry with Shiitake Mushrooms.

 It's not a food and we're approaching Winter so its going to be more difficult to find but don't underestimate the importance of sunshine, by far the best source of Vitamin D which is essential in activating our immune defence.

 Create your free Diet Profile for a window into your diet.